timstudacc-ai/BMP280_driver/README.md

 ![Protocol](https://img.shields.io/badge/Protocol-I2C%20%7C%20SPI-purple)

 ## 1. Project Overview
 This repository provides a highly optimized, non-blocking, bare-metal C driver for the Bosch BMP280 absolute barometric pressure and temperature sensor.
 It is designed specifically for STM32 microcontrollers utilizing the STM32CubeHAL framework.
-The objective of this project is to implement a robust, MISRA C compliant, and interrupt/DMA-driven sensor interface that seamlessly integrates into RTOS-based or super-loop architectures without blocking the main CPU execution.
+The objective of this project is to implement a robust, MISRA C compliant, and interrupt/DMA-driven sensor interface that seamlessly integrates into super-loop architectures without blocking the main CPU execution.

 **Main Features:**
 - **Non-blocking Architecture:** Utilizes Interrupts (IT) and Direct Memory Access (DMA) for fast data transfers without CPU stalling.